CuriousCI/curiousci.github.io/README.md

   - "The art of code" book (maybe)
   - Guide on building a full-stack app on my experience
   - ANSI escape code examples page
+  - A webpage to share colors like https://colorpeek.com/#rgb(25,175,240) but better
 - Complete
   - keybaord teacher
   - Do this with Svelte?